learn-co-curriculum/js-advanced-functions-introduction-to-context-lab/README.md

 [Record-oriented programming][rop] is a style of programming based on finding records and processing them so that they're updated (`map`-like) or so that their information is aggregated (`reduce`-like).
+"Record-oriented" isn't a buzzword that we hear used very much, but for these next few lessons, we'll use it.
+Ask any programmer who's worked in large scale billing (phone companies, insurers, etc.) or at a university (50,000 grade point averages), and you can bet they'll understand what the term means, though.

 The amazing thing is that in the 21st century this style of programming is back in vogue!
-We're not using punch cards, but the ability to spin up hundreds of little computers in a cloud, hand them each a bundle of records, and get answers back is _cutting-edge_.
+We're not using punch cards, but the ability to spin up hundreds of little computers in a cloud, hand them each a bundle of records, and get answers back and process the answers are records is _cutting-edge_!

 In fact, a program to do `map` and `reduce` operations at scale on a cloud was standardized in the 2000s.
 Guess what it's called? [`mapReduce`][mapreduce] &mdash; and you should know why.
+It was pioneered and advanced as part of the secret sauce that made a small little company from Mountain View, California called Google become the giant it is today.
+Today you can use it under the name of [Apache Hadoop][Hadoop]

 The "Go" programming language, argued by some to be the next Java as of 2019, is built around building and processing records at scale.
 Record-Oriented Programming is not likely to go away any time soon.
+Maybe it'll be the hot job posting buzzword any minute now!

 ## Lab